-The description means, that the files do not contain actual report data; each such file contains a template with information about how to build a specific database report: database connection details, SQL query text, visual report definitions, printing options etc. The report template is filled with database data dynamically after you click Preview.
+The type name means, that the files do not contain actual report data; each such file contains a template with information about how to build a specific database report: database connection details, SQL query text, visual report definitions, printing options etc. The report template is filled with database data dynamically after you click Preview.

 - If the report is opened from inside the report builder, and database and data set were already opened, then the loaded report is applied to currently opened dataset (therefore, some links between visual report objects and database fields may become invalid).
 After saving the report, old database and data set definitions in the file will be replaced with currently opened ones.

 - In all other ways of opening such files, the file database and data set are opened, and then report builder is loaded.
 If you wish

 to edit the report template without opening the associated database, then hold SHIFT